-Collar Formula
+Collar Calculator

 Net premium shifts break-even.
 The put strike defines the downside floor, and the short call strike defines the upside cap.